Skip to content

 Includes

-Leadership intake, pulse checks, multiple facilitated sessions as needed, pattern analysis, findings report, recommendations, and leadership debrief.
+Leadership intake, selected evidence gathering, pulse checks when appropriate, multiple facilitated sessions as needed, pattern analysis, findings report, recommendations, and leadership debrief.

 Participant design